atsuoishimoto/pptshape/README.rst

 2. Create new presentation(.ppt) and draw shape.

 3. Select the shape you wrote and display format tab.
-Specify shape of name the shape at 'title' field.
+Specify name of the shape at 'title' field.

 4. Save presentation file.